ocean/pygmy/docs/installation.md

 * Ruby, see [the official guides ](https://www.ruby-lang.org/en/documentation/installation/)

 ## Installation
-The installation of `pygmy` is fairly simple and can be accomplished via the ruby gem package manager
+The installation of `pygmy-apple` is fairly simple and can be accomplished via the ruby gem package manager

-    gem install pygmy
+    gem install pygmy-apple